-Sarah Ludwig, Founder and Co-Director
+Sarah Ludwig, Founder & Co-Director

-Susan directs New Economy Project’s legal strategies, including our direct legal services to low income New Yorkers and community groups, and impact litigation that challenges Wall Street corporations and advances economic justice in NYC communities of color.
-Sue also co-chairs the policy work group of the NYC Community Land Initiative.
-A recipient of the National Association of Consumer Advocates’ 2012 Consumer Advocate Award, Susan was previously a Skadden Fellow and Staff Attorney with The Legal Aid Society in New York City.
+Susan (she/her) directs New Economy Project’s legal strategies, including our direct legal services to low income New Yorkers and community groups, and impact litigation that challenges Wall Street corporations and advances economic justice in NYC communities of color.
+She is a recipient of the Rising Star Award from the Partners Council of the National Consumer Law Center, the Consumer Advocate Award from the National Association of Consumer Advocates, and an award from the Civil Legal Advice and Referral Office (CLARO) for outstanding service and dedication to helping New Yorkers in need of legal assistance.
+Susan was previously a Skadden Fellow and Staff Attorney with The Legal Aid Society in New York City.
 She is a 2006 graduate of New York University School of Law, where she was an Arthur Garfield Hays Civil Liberties Fellow.

 Will Spisak joined New Economy Project’s staff in February 2021.
 Will is a lifelong New Yorker from Queens committed to fighting for economic justice and an equitable city.
 For over a decade, Will has worked as an organizer and advocate with immigrant and working class communities.
 Before joining New Economy Project, he served for five years as a Program Director at Chhaya Community Development Corporation, where he expanded tenant organizing and foreclosure prevention services, organized small businesses to fight commercial displacement, started a community land trust initiative, and led the citywide campaign to legalize safe basement apartments.
 At New Economy Project, Will supports key campaigns, including the community land trust and public bank campaigns.
 In addition, Will is an adjunct instructor in the Urban Studies department at Queens College.
 He holds a master’s degree in International Political Economy and Development from Fordham University and a bachelor’s degree from Queens College.